 What are the Signs of Living Stingy?

 Check this!
-Spending requires our careful planning before we earn the money, setting our personal economic budget right, getting our priorities right on a scale of preference, and not going outside our set target.
+Spending requires careful planning before earning money, setting our personal economic budget right, getting our priorities right on a scale of preference, and not going outside our set target.
 This pre-spending gauge prevents us from any ostentatious or impulse buying.

 We understand that naturally, money reluctantly flow-in through very narrow conduit pipes laden with some resistors.
 We’re also not naïve to know that money can flow out through a wider, un-impaired outlet.
 Hence, we devised our own control-valve or gauge-valve to monitor and control the outflow of money.

 This helped me to make some savings to later get my own car without taking out a loan.
 I enjoyed my economic freedom and liberty—no monthly loan repayment.